microsoft/pxt/docs/extensions/getting-started/simple-extension.md

 }
 ```

-## Step 4: Add the package to the target
+## Step 4: Add the extension to the target

 The target's description file, `pxtarget.json` is in the target's root directory.
-The packages included with a target are listed in the `bundleddirs` entry.
-Add the `tropic` package to `bundleddirs`:
+The extensions included with a target are listed in the `bundleddirs` entry.
+Add the `tropic` extension to `bundleddirs`:

 ```typescript-ignore
 "bundleddirs": [